 | Blackman's Brewery | Torquay (Surf Coast) | Surf Coast brewery + wood-fired pizza | 7 days from 12pm |

-All three pour the brewery's own beers on tap (or, in Malt Shovel's case, a curated rotation of independents).
-Confirm hours by phone before a special trip — Little Creatures runs reduced Monday and Tuesday hours and brewery tours are tour-times only.
-A Saturday is the safest single day to do all three.
+Three of the four pour their own beers on tap (Malt Shovel curates rotating independents instead).
+Confirm hours by phone before a special trip — Little Creatures runs reduced Monday and Tuesday hours and brewery tours are tour-times only; FarmDog is closed Tuesdays and opens from 3pm Mon/Wed/Thu/Sun.
+A Saturday is the safest single day to do all four.

 Stop 1 — Little Creatures Brewery Geelong